pplknomeasb/Python3/README.md

 Ranges are instantiated like lists, however, the same rules do not apply.
 Ranges cannot be sliced.
 A range can be converted to a list in order for it to be sliced.

+Dictionaries.
+Dictionaries are an unordered set of key-value pairs.
+They will be displayed in the output line in the order that the contents are intitiated within the dictionary.  dict1 = {} creates an empty dictionary.  dict1 = {"One": "1", ""Two": "2"} creates a dictionary with two key-value pairs.
+Dictionaries are mutable i.e. contents can be added, removed, and altered after the ditionaries initialization.
+Dictionaries have 3 methods.  dict.keys() which returns all the keys in the dictionary, dict.values() which returns all of the values within the dictionary, and dict.items() which returns all of the keys and values as a tuple.

+Conversions between data types.  str() converts to a string.  int() converts to integer.  float() converts to float.  list() converts to a list.  tuple() converts to tuple.  set() converts to set.  bin() converts to binary representation.  hex() converts to a hexadecimal representation.  int(variable, 2) converts binary back to decimal.  int(variable, 16) converts from hexadecimal back to decimal.